 Ann (Fanny) Adcock (née Robinson) (23 June 1826 – 10 August 1867)

 Ann was the daughter of William and Catherine Robinson.
 She was baptised at St Andrew the Great Church on 19 January 1827.
 She married William Robert Hardwicke (1830-1856) at St Andrew the Great on 15 January 1856.
 William was originally from Bognor Regis in Sussex, but had attended Trinity College Cambridge, obtaining his B.A in 1856.
-The marriage was short lived at William died in September 1856, leaving Ann a widow.
+The marriage was short lived as William died in September 1856.